Professionals at Toyota developed the 5S methodology as part of the broader Lean manufacturing framework.

 For items whose value or necessity is uncertain, a red tag is affixed.
 This tag typically contains information such as the item description, the date it was tagged, the name of the person who tagged it, and the reason for tagging.
 These red-tagged items are then moved to a centrally located, designated holding area.
 This structured approach prevents the premature disposal of potentially valuable items while still removing them from the active workspace.

 The Sort phase delivers immediate and visible results.
 It dramatically frees up valuable physical floor space.
-More importantly, it reduces the cognitive load on employees by eliminating visual noise and distractions, allowing them to focus more effectively on value-adding tasks.
+More importantly, it reduces the cognitive load on employees by eliminating visual clutter and distractions, allowing them to focus more effectively on value-adding tasks.

-2. Straighten.
+2. Straighten

 Straighten relies heavily on visual management tools to make the organizational system intuitive and self-sustaining.
 Effective implementation moves beyond simple arrangement to engineer a workspace that communicates its operating logic.